-7. MODES OF ADDRESS
+7 MODES OF ADDRESS

-7.1 If the chairperson is the mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'.
+7.1 If the chairperson is the mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'.Code of Meeting Practice16

-- 7.2 Where the chairperson is not the mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson', as applicable. - 7.3 A councillor is to be addressed as 'Councillor [surname]'. - 7.4.1 A council officer is to be addressed by their official designation or as Mr/Ms [surname].
+- 7.2 Where the chairperson is not the mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'. - 7.3 A councillor is to be addressed as 'Councillor [surname]'. - 7.4 A council officer is to be addressed by their official designation or as Mr/Ms [surname].

-8. ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS
+8 ORDER OF BUSINESS FOR ORDINARY COUNCIL MEETINGS

-- 8.1 At a meeting of the Council, the general order of business is as fixed by resolution of the council. - 8.2 The general order of business for an ordinary meeting of the council shall be: - 01 Opening and welcome 02 Prayer 03 Acknowledgement of country 04 Apologies and applications for a leave of absence by councillors 05 Disclosures and declaration of interests 06 Confirmation of minutes 07 Urgent, supplementary and late items of business 08 Written reports from delegates 09 Mayoral minute 10 Reports of committees 11 Reports to council 12 Motions on notice/Questions with notice 13 Confidential matters 14 Conclusion of the meeting - 8.3 The order of business as fixed under 8.1-2 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
-Such a motion can be moved without notice. - 8.4 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 8.3 may speak to the motion before it is put.
+- 8.1 At a meeting of the Council, the general order of business is as fixed by resolution of the Council [See Resolution 15.08/22, 23 August 2022]. - 8.2 Omitted Note: Councils must use either clause 8.1 or 8.2. - 8.3 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
+Such a motion can be moved without notice.

+Note: If adopted, Part 13 allows council to deal with items of business by exception.

+8.4 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 8.3 may speak to the motion before it is put.

-9. CONSIDERATION OF BUSINESS AT COUNCIL MEETINGS
+9 CONSIDERATION OF BUSINESS AT COUNCIL MEETINGS